 This lesson is primarily composed of a 40-minute documentary produced through a collaboration from the Prevention Project program and Sex+Money.
 The voices of survivors and experts across the country featured in this film serve to give students an overview of human trafficking as well as how to identify human trafficking in their own lives and communities.

-LESSON 3: PROFILE OF A PIMP (AND OTHER TYPES OF TRAFFICKING)
+LESSON 3: PROFILE OF A PIMP

 In 21st century America, pimps are viewed not as potential traffickers, but as pop culture idols.
 This lesson highlights the real profile of a pimp, or trafficker, drawing out the influence of culture upon our view of pimps.
 Examples of other types of traffickers are examined as well to extend awareness, identification, and prevention of other types of traffickers.

-LESSON 4: DEMAND CONNECTION
+LESSON 4: DECREASING DEMAND

 This lesson addresses the scientific and factual connections of how demand plays into the growth of human trafficking, including factors that grow demand, such as pornography.
+It also discusses the supply side, exposing different push and pull factors that contribute to a person’s victimhood.

 LESSON 5: MEDIA LITERACY & THE OVER-SEXUALIZATION OF OUR CULTURE